The Younger Lady: Identity

+unlikely.
+In fact, when most of the variables are taken into account, the probability that both things happen at the same time is smaller than 6%, which does not invalidate the hypothesis but makes it very improbable.

+Therefore, it is still better to assume that Lady KV35YL is a young daughter of Amenhotep III and Tiyi (...).

-Despite the Younger Lady being the daughter of a pharaoh (Amenhotep III), a full sister and probable wife to a second pharaoh (Akhenaten), and the mother of a third pharaoh (Tutankhamun/Tutankhaten), she does not appear to have been a prominent figure in her lifetime.
-As of the 2010s, no inscription, relief, or statue dedicated to this young pharaoh's mother has been found.
+Assuming the identification the Younger Lady as a daughter of a pharaoh (Amenhotep III), a full sister and probable wife to a second pharaoh (Akhenaten), and the mother of a third pharaoh (Tutankhamun/Tutankhaten), she does not appear to have been a prominent figure in her lifetime.
+As of the 2020s, no inscription, relief, or statue dedicated to this young pharaoh's mother has been found.
 KV62, the tomb of Tutankhamun, contains mementos from his life and reign; none of these items ever mention his mother.
 This is in stark contrast to the influential mothers of the pharaohs of the Eighteenth Dynasty, who had a large presence in the reigns of their sons.
 Tiaa served as king's mother to Thutmose IV, Mutemwiya as king's mother to Amenhotep III, and Tiye as king's mother to Akhenaten.
 It seems likely that Tutankhamun/Tutankhaten never had a king's mother (mwt nswt) during his reign, indicating that she had died before his rise to the throne.
 This lends credence to the Younger Lady being a minor wife of Akhenaten who died before Tutankhamun became king.
 Willeke Wendrich also considers it likely that she was a minor wife or a concubine to Akhenaten.
 Wendrich notes that the pharaohs of Egypt typically had multiple wives.
 This often resulted in multiple sons serving as viable heirs to the throne, and creating the potential competition among the sons to gain the right to succeed their father.

+Belmonte argues that man buried in KV 55 should be identified as Smenkhkare, who was both son of Amenhotep III and Tiye, and brother-husband to Younger Lady.
+He believes such scenario would perfectly explain the lack of informations about Younger Lady despite her being consort of the Pharaoh, as she could remain overshadowed by his chief queen Meritaten, or even die before his ascension to the throne.